 All Greensboro College employees, other than those listed above who are designated as confidential resources, are considered "responsible employees."
-Responsible employees have a duty to report incidents of sexual harassment to the Title IX Coordinator.
-These reports should include all relevant details that are known about the alleged sexual harassment, including the names of the persons involved, any witnesses, and any other relevant facts such as the date, time, and location of the alleged incident.
+Responsible employees have a duty to report incidents of sexual misconduct to the Title IX Coordinator.
+These reports should include all relevant details that are known about the alleged sexual misconduct including the names of the persons involved, any witnesses, and any other relevant facts such as the date, time, and location of the alleged incident.
 Responsible employees at the College include faculty, staff, and student workers-such as Resident Advisors, Residence Hall Directors, coaches, trainers, advisors, student development personnel, and many others.
 Responsible employees who neglect their obligation to report may put the campus community at risk and may be subject to disciplinary measures as described in the Faculty and/or Staff handbooks.
 A responsible employee is obligated to report the incident to the Title IX Coordinator within 24 hours of learning of it.
-The Title IX Coordinator may be contacted at any time via email (titleix@greensboro.edu) or from 8:30 a.m. to 5:00 p.m. at 336-272-7102 ext.
+The Title IX Coordinator may be contacted at any time via email (titleix@greensboro.edu) or from 8:30 a.m. to 1:00 p.m. at 336-272-7102 ext.
 5496.
-There is also an online form for reporting incidents here.
-Once a report is received the Title IX Coordinator will then follow-up with the Complainant to determine a.) if the incident is potentially a policy violation b.) review support options available and c.) discuss the Complainant's preference for resolution (see section II.
+The Title IX Coordinator will then follow-up with the Complainant to determine a) if the incident is potentially a policy violation and b) the Complainant's preference for resolution (see section III.
 C. below).
 The responsible employee does not need to determine if, in fact, a violation of the policy has occurred in order to make a report.

-Incidents of sexual harassment that are shared as part of a class discussion or other academic endeavor, must be reported to the Title IX Coordinator by responsible employees if there is enough information given to determine that the incident occurred while the student was enrolled at Greensboro College or if the incident was allegedly perpetrated by a Greensboro College student or employee.
-Responsible employees should use discretion in determining whether the incident needs to be reported and should generally report if there is question about whether the incident is covered by this policy.
+Incidents of sexual misconduct or sexual violence that are shared as part of a class discussion or other academic endeavor, must be reported to the Title IX Coordinator by responsible employees if there is enough information given to determine that the incident occurred while the student was enrolled at Greensboro College.
+If the student makes a general statement that does not identify whether the incident occurred during his/her time as a student at the College, the responsible employees should use discretion in determining whether the incident needs to be reported.
+If it becomes clear that the incident happened during the student's time at the College or if there is any question about whether or not to report, the responsible employee should make a report.